joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 * from_bus - the bus on the "from" side of the branch
 * to_bus - the bus on the "to" side of the branch
 * id - the branch's circuit number
-* length - straight-line distance between "from" and "to" busses in miles
+* length - straight-line distance between "from" and "to" buses in miles